Olympic Hills School Nurse

 Prepare for Your Student’s Health at School

 Washington state law requires that school staff and parents plan together for the safe care of their child throughout the school day.

-- Needs to take any type of medication during the school day, even if it’s temporary.
+If your child needs to take any type of medication during the school day, even if it’s temporary, a medication form must be completed by the child’s health care provider and signed by parent.
 Authorization for Medications Taken at School (multiple languages)

-- Needs a treatment at school, such as: G-tube feeding, insulin calculation, clean urinary catheterization, suctioning, nebulizer, dressing change, and others.
+If your child needs a treatment at school, such as: G-tube feeding, insulin calculation, clean urinary catheterization, suctioning, nebulizer, dressing change, and others please have the health care provider complete the treatment form.
 Authorization for Treatments and Procedures to be Performed at School

-School-Based Health Center (SBHC)
+School-Based Health Centers